VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 star_history_name = 'history_1M_OV.data'
 ```

-This scheme is already implemented in MESA, it is called the `overshoot_scheme(:)`.
+The overshooting scheme is already implemented in MESA, it is called the `overshoot_scheme(:)`.
 For this task, the aim is to add overshooting just above the helium burning convective core.
 What you have to do is to use the step overshoot scheme, over a distance of one pressure scale height, `1 Hp`.
 Parameters of the overshooting scheme should added to the `inlist_project`.

 >[!TIP]
 > Information on the overshooting scheme can be found on [this page](https://docs.mesastar.org/en/latest/reference/controls.html#overshooting).